ericwongcv/AA-V2/README.md

 The documents in this folder contain assignments and projects from the App Academy V2 course.

-Included in the course curriculum are **Javascript, NodeJS, Express, Sequelize, React, Redux, HTML, CSS, Git, SQL, Python**.
+Included in the course curriculum are **Javascript, NodeJS, Express, Sequelize, React, Redux, Python, Flask, HTML, CSS, Git, SQL, **.

 ### Sample React Projects (Deployed with gh-pages):